Visual Arts at Avon Old Farms School

 - Drawing I and II

 - Darkroom Photography I and II

 - Digital Media and Production

 - Engineering Applications and Architecture

-These two studio art portfolio courses are designed for students who are seriously interested in the practical experience of art.
+These various studio art portfolio courses are designed for students who are seriously interested in the practical experience of art.
+Students take a minimum two years in the arts before signing up for AP and need permission from the teacher upon review of artwork for registration in the course.
 Unlike other Advanced Placement courses, AP art students do not take a written examination; instead, they submit portfolios for evaluation at the end of the year.
-The two portfolios share a basic, three-section structure-concentration, breadth, and quality – which enables the student to show a fundamental competence and range of understanding in visual concerns and methods.
+The portfolios share a basic three-section structure of concentration, breadth, and quality, which enables the students to show a fundamental competence and range of understanding in visual concerns and methods.
 Students in these courses are expected to work outside the classroom and beyond scheduled periods.
-Maintaining a sketchbook-journal is essential.
-Each course is offered every other year on a rotating basis.

 Students in this course manipulate and transform clay through hand-building, sculpting, and wheel throwing techniques.
 Students roll clay to make coiled bowls shaped by slump molds, burnish hand-made pinch pots and fire them outdoors, drape plates, sgraffito bowls, create clay clocks, sculpt skulls, and throw a variety of vessels on the wheel.
 Imagination and technique are stressed and developed through utilitarian forms and sculptural images.